Maple-pro/nvim/vim_shortcuts.md

   ```
   w - until the start of the next word.
   b - until the start of the previous word.
-  e - to the end of the current word.
+  e - to the end of the next word.
+  ge - to the end of the previous word
   ^ - to the beginning of the line.
   $ - to the end of the line.
   0 - to the start of the line.